Practical experience to meet the sector's challenges

 Our postgraduate options for sciences include MSc Advanced Thin Film Technologies and MSc Formulation Science.

 Staff in the School of Computing, Engineering, and Physical Sciences are working in a diverse range of research areas from fundamental science to industrial applications.
 You can join one of our research groups as a PhD student, where you will work at the cutting-edge of the subject and you will contribute to the advancement of knowledge.

-For more information and an overview of our PhD projects
+Click below for more information and an overview of our PhD projects:

 The programme was broad which allowed me to choose an area of specialisation, so I decided to select software development.
 Another benefit was that the University had a tie-in with Microsoft which allowed me to access free development environments.